katvef/katve-blog/content/posts/true_or_false.md

 I've hidden them and felt them alone for my whole life, so that isn't something I think of daily, but it would be really nice if they were validated instead of being ignored, minimized, and reframed.

+A highly difficult thing for me is that I feel my gender is invalid.
+I feel like I'm not doing enough to present as the correct gender and because people don't see me as the gender I am, I can't present as that gender (due to the mirroring and need to be what others want me to be).

+To be my true self, I think I need that to be something others want.
+Knowing that is what others want is not enough, they need to tell me that what I want to be is what they want.
+Not just be told "we want you to be yourself", but specifically be told the exact things _I_ want is what _they_ want.
+Though directly requesting this would make it feel fake and thus I would be unable to accept it.

+I find most my actions to be rooted in me needing to be liked by others, since if I'm not liked, I'm abandoned.
+I need to ensure that no-one feels any negative emotion because of me, since that may cause me not to be liked.
+This explains why I don't want anyone to think I like someone else more, since that may cause envy.
+I feel like my value to others is what I provide them, not what I am.
+What I am feels more like a commodity I provide to others than a proper part of myself.
+I _want_ to be able to be who I really am, but it feels impossible unless I get constant support and validation from others, especially people important to me.

+I don't like talking about my lack of self-worth and feelings that I don't deserve help since my expectation is that I will be told "You are important!" or "But you do deserve help!".
+I don't need to be told that;
+I know that through logic.
+I need others to see me and make me feel like I'm worth something; I need people to make me <span class="float" style="--float-dur:2s;--float-min:1px;--float-rot:5deg;">feel</span>
+like I deserve help.

+## The Voices Never Stop
+---
 <p style="text-wrap: balance; text-align: center; text-justify: inter-character;">
     <span class="tint flicker" style="--flicker-dur:5s;--flicker-offset:-1s;">
         {{<spans text="“you're not valid”" class="shaky-1 float" style="--float-offset:-1s;--float-rot:1deg">}}